Ouxsoft/LHTML/docs/README.md

 The Module's `class_name` may use the element's attributes as variables to resolve the class.
 Depending on the config, the following may show an example of a module that is instantiated the either the class `Modules/Block/Test` or `Modules/Block`.

-Classes not found should be marked with one of the following error handlers
+Depending on the configuration classes not found MAY be marked with one of the following error handlers `<!-- NOT FOUND -->`
-<~-- NOT FOUND -->
-<~-- NOT FOUND -->
+`<!-- NOT FOUND -->`

 ## `args`
-During runtime the parser takes specified elements and instantiates them as objects.
+During runtime the processor takes specified elements and instantiates them as objects.
 The element can feature arguments that are passed to the Module as properties.
 An argument's purpose is to be passed as a parameter, used by a module's method.

 ### Arguments from Derived Attribute
 Arguments can be added as attributes within an element.
 The following is an example of an argument `limit` being set to 1.